DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_I.md

 This section shows how a Terra workspace, GitHub and the various storage systems like disks and Google Cloud Storage buckets are related.
 This is important background information for you since you are interfacing and interacting with all of these during source control activities.

 An important change took place on September 27th, 2021: [Moving to a project-per-workspace model for improved resource management](https://terra.bio/moving-to-a-project-per-workspace-model-for-improved-resource-management/).
 This change impacts new workspace creation, and leaves existing workspaces unaffected.
-Since you might encounter both situations, both architectures are described in the following.

 #### Former workspace architecture

 The following diagram shows a scenario displaying the key components from the perspective of you as a user and source control:

 ![former workspace architecture](./images/former_workspace_architecture.png "former workspace architecture")

 The relationships between the key components are as follows (additional information is [here](https://support.terra.bio/hc/en-us/articles/360058163311-Understanding-the-Terra-ecosystem-and-how-your-files-live-in-it)):

 *   A billing project can consist of zero, one or more workspaces
 *   A workspace has one workspace bucket.
 The workspace bucket is a [Google Cloud Storage](https://cloud.google.com/storage) bucket.